Sjeiti/ronvalstarnl/src/data/markdown/post_signals.md

 ### Prototype

 JavaScript is [prototypal](#code-2-9) by nature, but most people will use it in a classical way.
 That is: class declarations, and instantiation with `new`.
 Not classical in the historical sense, because that *is* prototypal.
-Let's just say the prototypal approach can give you a more fine grained control over properties and methods.
+Let's just say the prototypal approach can give you a more fine-grained control over properties and methods.

 ### Factories